Virtualization vs. Containerization: Everything you Need to Know.

 Virtual machines are great for supporting applications that require an operating system’s full functionality when you want to deploy multiple applications on a server, or when you have a wide variety of operating systems to manage.
 Containers are a better choice when your biggest priority is to minimize the number of servers you’re using for multiple applications.

 The way forward for your organization will depend on everything from the size of your operations and workflows to your IT culture and skill sets.
-And, containerization and virtualization technologies are coming together in some interesting new ways that could influence your decision making.
+Virtualization vs. containerization technologies are coming together in some interesting new ways that could influence your decision making.

-Ultimately, virtualization and containerization may both have a place in your IT strategy.
+Ultimately, virtualization vs. containerization may both have a place in your IT strategy.
 Consider your ultimate goals, immediate use cases, and team skillset before setting down a specific path.
-At Burwood Group, we recently leveraged containerization to run our own client-facing managed services portal: read about the project scope and outcomes here
+At Burwood Group, we recently leveraged containerization to run our own client-facing managed services portal: read about the project scope and outcomes here.